What you get

 How it works

-The skill reads child layers, element types, and visibility from the component via the Console MCP.
+The skill reads child layers, element types, visibility, and property definitions (booleans, variant axes, instance swaps) from the component via the Figma MCP.

 Import template